 A license appeal may be filed by anyone whose application for a license has been denied, or whose license has been made conditional, or has been suspended, or cancelled.

 Who will hear my appeal?

 The Saskatoon License Appeal Board will hear your appeal.
 It is a body appointed by City Council as set out in The Saskatoon License Appeal Board Bylaw, 2012 and The Cities Act.
-The Board operates at arms length to hear appeals regarding the denial, suspension, cancellation or placement of conditions on licenses issued under The Business License Bylaw , The Adult Services Licensing Bylaw and The Taxi Bylaw.
+The Board operates at arms length to hear appeals regarding the denial, suspension, cancellation or placement of conditions on licenses issued under The Business License Bylaw , The Adult Services Licensing Bylaw , The Vehicle for Hire Bylaw and The Cannabis Business License Bylaw.
 The Board members come from a variety of backgrounds and are not employees of the City of Saskatoon.

 How do I appeal to the board?

 An appeal form and filing instructions will be supplied to you with the notification that your application for a license has been denied, or has been made conditional, or has been suspended, or cancelled.
 The notice of appeal with the filing fee must be filed with the Secretary of the Board within 30 days after the date you are served with the City’s decision.

 When you file an appeal, you must:

 - Provide the applicant mailing address and telephone numbers where the applicant can be reached;

 - List the license number, license type and either the license expiry date or application date (whichever is applicable);

 - State the location of the business (if applicable);